 “After reviewing the intersection, I recommended they add early warning emitters at 200 ft. from the intersection on both approaches,” says Cooper.
 “In addition, to compensate for the possibility that people may be on their phones or otherwise distracted when crossing, I suggested they add MS Sedco pedestrian sensors to ensure RRFB activation.”

-The results of an Energy Balance Report (EBR) by Carmanah showed that two smaller solar-powered R920-E RRFBs would work for the two early warning emitters.
+The results of a Solar Power Report (SPR) by Carmanah showed that two smaller solar-powered R920-E RRFBs would work for the two early warning emitters.
 At the crosswalk itself, three cabinet-based and solar-powered SC315 RRFBs were recommended to power the radar sensors (ADA-compliant pushbuttons were also added to all three poles).

 FBC’s new crosswalk is a model of pedestrian safety and accessibility in a high-traffic, high-speed location.